cloud-barista/cb-tumblebug/docs/feature_guide/cloud-agnostic-image.md

 The system executes a strictly ordered sequence of operations:

-1. **Provisioning**: Creates a temporary MCI (Multi-Cloud Infrastructure) based on your specifications.
+1. **Provisioning**: Creates a temporary Infra (Multi-Cloud Infrastructure) based on your specifications.
 2. **Configuration**: Executes post-deployment commands (e.g., `apt install nginx`) to set up the software environment.
 3. **Snapshotting**: Triggers CSP-native snapshot mechanisms for each running VM.
 4. **Verification**: Actively polls image status until it transitions to `Available`.
-5. **Cleanup**: Terminates the temporary MCI to prevent unnecessary costs (optional but recommended).
+5. **Cleanup**: Terminates the temporary Infra to prevent unnecessary costs (optional but recommended).

 ### 2. Parallel Snapshot Creation

-- Identifies the first running VM in each SubGroup.
+- Identifies the first running VM in each NodeGroup.
 - Executes snapshot requests in parallel across different providers.
 - Uses provider-specific semaphores to prevent API rate limiting.